 What Is the Difference Between Transitional and Sober Living?

-Transitional living is also designed to help individuals with substance use disorders (SUDs) transition from a treatment facility to their recovery journey.
-However, unlike a sober living house, transitional living focuses on treating the whole person.
-A transitional living house provides clients with therapy and coaching to help them process their experiences with SUD and build the necessary life skills to live independently in recovery.
+Unlike a sober living home, transitional living offers a broader focus of care, providing clients with therapy and coaching to help them process their experiences with SUD and build the necessary life skills to live independently in recovery.

 To learn more about our approach to therapy and coaching, visit our Programs page.

 How Can Transitional Living Help Me?

 At Grace Recovery TX, we believe in addressing every area of our members’ lives to support them on their recovery journey.
 Through coaching and adherence to accountability, we help members build a foundation for a sober life.
 We will walk with you as you create a life you feel excited about and are dedicated to maintaining.

 Perfection is never the goal for women at Grace Recovery TX.
 Mistakes are a part of life and recovery is a journey filled with hurdles and opportunities for growth.